Top 15: Best Corded Drill Reviews 2019 (Small, Lightweight and For Home Use)

 The drilling tool features a high-torque gear design, making it ideal for wood and metal fabrication, pilot hole drilling in frame construction and deck building, and a variety of other applications requiring the use of a quality corded drill with extended run-time.

-The PORTER-CABLE PC600 3/8-inch drill is very lightweight, but this does not mean it falls short when it comes to features.
 This handheld drill offers a range of professional grade features, including a 2-sleeve, keyless chuck for quick and effortless bit changes; a variable-speed trigger for application specific speed control; a 6-foot-long, high quality cord, and a lock-on button for easier and efficient control during prolonged us; and a belt clip for securing the drill.

 Related: 11 Of The Best Oscillating Tools